DefaultValue/docker_infrastructure/Readme.md

 loading `livereload.js` from the 'remote' server.
 Please, build and use a forked version that supports these
 features: [LiveReload fork](https://github.com/lokcito/livereload-extensions)

-Grunt works over HTTPS entrypoint by default.
-Requests coming to port `35729` are HTTPS and are compatible with HSTS (HTTP Strict Transport Security).
+Grunt works over HTTPS entrypoint by default (port `35729`) and thus is compatible with HSTS (HTTP Strict Transport Security).
 Treafik proxies requests to the backend via HTTP.
-If your website works ONLY via HTTP then use port `35730` for LiveReload when you activate it in your browser.
+There are three possible cases:

+1) website uses HTTPS and HSTS header is present - use the default port `35729`;

+2) website uses HTTPS without the HSTS header - use the port `35730` and enable insecure (mixed) content for yor website.
+In Google Chrome: click the `HTTPS` icon left to the website address, enter the `Site settings` and set `Insecure content` to `Allow`.

+3) website uses HTTP - use the port `35730`.

 ## Generating Magento URN catalog for XML files markup highlight, autocomplete and validation ##